sasial-dev/aos/README.md

 ---

-## ❔Questions
+## ❔ Questions, Support & Bugs

 If you found a bug, have a question or an idea, please check [AOS contribution guide](CONTRIBUTING.md) and don't hesitate to create new issues.
+Although this is not a [Lundstrong](https://github.com/Lundstrong) project, support is avaliable on the Lundstrong [discord](https://discord.gg/2w9PmHZPwX).